 It's also worth checking if the keyboard offers encryption for any data that does leave your device and whether you can easily delete your stored typing history if desired.

 The good news is that growing privacy awareness has pushed most reputable AI keyboard developers to adopt stronger protections while still delivering powerful correction features.
+In fact, a 2025 industry survey found that 78% of leading AI keyboards now offer on-device processing as standard, up from just 43% in 2023.

 With so many options available, how do you pick the keyboard that's right for you?
 Let's break it down.